jgodwinWX/covid_graphs/README.md

 then uses a state population CSV (included here as fipscodes.csv) to compute and then map the cases per one million residents for each county, with a different map for each state.
 This uses a different data source that is still being updated and should be okay.

 webgen.py: This script creates some basic HTML that can be pasted into a webpage [such as the one on my website](http://jasonsweathercenter.com/covid.html).
-Note that this has not been updated with the new scripts yet.